t11z/spf2iplist/README.md

 ## Limitations

 * No validation whatsoever.
 If a nameserver administrator is announcing broken SPF-TXT records, it will likely break your iplist.
+* Currently prefixes are only supported in ip4 or ip6 directives
 * Currently redirect SPF directive is not supported.

 ## Usage